-Oil mixed amid virus fears and talk of OPEC cut extension
+Oil mixed as virus fears offset by talk of OPEC cut extension

-LONDON (Reuters) - Oil prices were mixed on Wednesday as worries about the impact of the coronavirus outbreak on demand were offset by talk that OPEC could extend oil output cuts.
+NEW YORK (Reuters) - Oil was mixed on Wednesday as worries about the impact of the coronavirus outbreak and swelling crude inventories in the United States weighed on prices, while talk that OPEC could extend oil output cuts provided support.

 Financial markets that have been hit by the spread of the virus out of China are trying to assess the economic fallout, with the death toll rising to 132 and airlines reducing flights to China.